 “The concern by the United States for its own security is entirely understandable, but it seems to me it’s a whole different issue that American wishes should determine the rights and choices of people travelling between two countries neither of which is the US.”

 Deputy leader – Liberal Democrats

-Every US-bound passenger has had to provide Advance Passenger Information (API) before departure for several years now, but Washington has extended the obligation to air routes that over-fly US airspace, such as Heathrow to Mexico City or Gatwick to Havana.
-Now the US is demanding passengers’ full names, dates of birth and gender from airlines, at least 72 hour before departure from the UK to Canada.
+Every US-bound passenger has had to provide Advance Passenger Information (API) before departure for several years now, but Washington has extended the obligation to air routes that over-fly US airspaces, such as Heathrow to Mexico City or Gatwick to Havana.
+Now the US is demanding passengers’ full names, dates of birth and gender from airlines, at least 72 hours before departure from the UK to Canada.